 The first two concepts are based on the proposition explained by author Jim Trelease, namely, that “[o]wnership of a book is important, with the child’s name inscribed inside, a book that doesn’t have to be returned to the library or even shared with siblings.”6 Ownership of a new book conveys a sense of value, and toward that end, each book donated through the Books from Barristers program will not only be given to a child, but will also have a bookplate with a place for the child to write his or her name.
 The third principle, that the child will have the opportunity to choose from a selection of books, will cause the child to feel invested in the book because he or she has had a hand in selecting it.
 This year, we have tentatively selected five books for the program.
 They are:

-House Mouse, Senate Mouse, by Peter Barnes and Cheryl Barnes
+Marshall the Courthouse Mouse, by Peter Barnes and Cheryl Barnes

 Each of these books not only contains important educational lessons, but also rich text and vibrant illustrations, which helps increase the appeal of these wonderful books.
 And because the benefits of books are increased when people read aloud to children, Books from Barristers will also be distributing with each book a brochure for parents and other family members that discusses how to read aloud to children in a way that maximizes its effectiveness.

 Books from Barristers differs from a traditional “book drive” because it encompasses books on topics that are traditionally of interest to lawyers.
-From explaining the legislative process to describing the presidential election, these books provide a basic foundation for children to learn about our system of government that we, as lawyers, interact with every day.
+From explaining the judicial process to describing the presidential election, these books provide a basic foundation for children to learn about our system of government that we, as lawyers, interact with every day.

-Moreover, because of generous in-kind donations and monetary support from the Bar, our goal is to have 100% of the proceeds donated by law firms, lawyers, and other businesses go directly to the cost of purchasing books.
-This means that your donation will directly benefit a Utah child.
 One of the most attractive aspects of this program is the fact that a modest donation can go a long way.
 For example, a donation of $1000 will buy approximately 178 books.
 That means that 178 Utah school children will benefit from your generous contribution.